jnfran92/kotcoin-mvi/README.md

 Some info added!

 ## License
-- added 00!
-- new line 1
-- new line 2
+- working on it: this is a example file of license: example 1, example 2